hwang2006/gpt-oss-with-ollama-on-supercomputing/README.md

 <img width="1141" height="657" alt="Image" src="https://github.com/user-attachments/assets/5991e328-7140-40b9-a5d0-cc4bebf08157" />

 ## API Access

-In addition to the Gradio web UI, you can interact with the Ollama server directly using its REST API.
-This is useful for programmatic access, automation, or integration with other tools.
+In addition to the Gradio web UI, you can interact with the Ollama server using multiple API approaches:
+1. **Native Ollama REST API** - Direct access to Ollama's endpoints
+2. **OpenAI-compatible API** - Use existing OpenAI SDK code with minimal changes
+3. **Ollama SDKs** - Python and JavaScript native libraries

 ### Prerequisites
 - Ensure the Ollama server is running (follow the instructions above)